ericgj/model/Readme.md

 <a name="api_instance_value">#</a> instance.<b>value</b>()

 Get the current value (plain object) of the instance.
-All attributes are casted if their type or explicit cast has been specified.
-Attributes on the original object that are not specified in the model, as well as read-only attributes, are passed through unchanged.
+Attributes are casted if their type or an explicit cast has been specified.
+Attributes on the original object that are not specified in the model are passed through unchanged.
 Calculated attributes are also included.

 <a name="api_instance_changedValue">#</a> instance.<b>changedValue</b>()